 I prefer the aesthetics of the Evie app over that of the Oura app.
 This is saying something because I have always thought that the Oura app is one of the most visually appealing and neatly spaced out companion apps out there.
 However, the purple and off-white theme and cute circles that the Evie app has going on are hard to match.

 However, both the apps present numbers in a way that is easy for me to understand.
-Both of them are intuitively built, so even though you are a complete beginner in the smart wearable space, it won’t take you a lot to navigate your way around the apps.
+Both of them are intuitively built, so even though you are a complete beginner in the smart wearable space, it won’t take you long to navigate your way around the apps.

 But, visuals apart, I have found the Evie app to be quite meaningless for me.
 I can’t trust the numbers it presents me with.
 I can’t see any trends or graphs that the Oura ring shows; the Evie app lacks the depth that the Oura offers.